 In times of uncertainty our gut, fight or flight response tends to leap into putting our community circles and families first, keeping them safe and right but are we also looking after ourselves?

-This week in our Ask The Expert series we are exploring ‘Sanity’ in times of uncertainty, how do we achieve this and consistently, both for us as individuals and to be able to equip ourselves in order to serve community and our businesses.
+In our Ask The Expert series we are exploring ‘Sanity’ in times of uncertainty, how do we achieve this and consistently, both for us as individuals and to be able to equip ourselves in order to serve community and our businesses.

 We are effectively running in slow motion.
 Each day we’re aiming at a moving target while in crisis mode.
 It’s as though we’re running a marathon without a finish line.
 Slow down!
 We have to pace ourselves & stay together to stay right.
 Let’s prioritise looking after our sanity, health and wellbeing too!